reshamas/reshamas.github.io/_posts/2019-01-11-impact-report-for-wimlds-scikit-learn-sprints.md

 ## Summary of Impact for 2018
-A total of <a style="color:blue"><b>13 PRs were merged </b> </a> in as a result of the 2018 sprint.
+A total of <a style="color:blue"><b>13 PRs were merged </b> </a> in as a result of the 2018 sprint:
+a)  4 were merged at the sprint
+b)  4 were updated and merged post-sprint by attendees who submitted of their own accord, without any follow-up.
+c)  Follow up was initiated with the contributors who had begun work on the remaining 12 open PRs.
+Most contributors were non-responsive, and these additional PRs were handled by the sprint organizer (me) or other members of the WiMLDS meetup group.

 ## Summary of Impact for 2017
 In 2017, <a style="color:blue"><b> **5** PRs were merged in </b> </a>.
 Four PRs were merged at the sprint, and one was merged post-sprint.
 The PR merged post-sprint was by [Sergul Aydore](https://twitter.com/sergulaydore).
 After participating in this sprint in March of 2017, Sergul then went on to participate in the [August 2018 scikit-learn sprint](http://gael-varoquaux.info/programming/sprint-on-scikit-learn-in-paris-and-austin.html) in Paris.

 ## Scikit-learn Issues Resolved
-Issues were marked "Easy" / "Beginner" prior to the sprint.
-Here is a list of issues that were resolved and PRs that were merged in:
+This is a list of issues that were resolved and PRs that were open/closed/merged in:
 - [Tracking Sheet of Pull Requests](https://docs.google.com/spreadsheets/d/1hG_jmvib6zy3exdLUF_grb4ix5YaFpcwuKtRRYaoBPM/edit?usp=sharing)

 ## Lessons Learned
+- follow-up,
-- follow-up, contributing documentation updated
+- contributing documentation updated to include verbage for [stalled PRs](https://github.com/scikit-learn/scikit-learn/pull/12894#pullrequestreview-190969817).

 ## Acknowledgments
 Special thanks to the following Reviewers for their speedy review, assistance and patience:
+- Joel Nothman
+- Qinmin

 Special thanks to these members of the NYC WiMLDS community for following up on "abandoned" or "stalled" PRs: